What Is Tadalafil?

 Who Should Avoid Tadalafil?

-- Men taking nitrates (for chest pain/angina): Risk of life-threatening hypotension.
+- Men taking nitrates (for angina/chest pain): Risk of life-threatening hypotension.

-- Elderly men: May be more sensitive to both benefits and side effects; may need lower doses.
+- Elderly men: May be more sensitive to the effects and need lower doses.

-- Ritonavir, ketoconazole, erythromycin: Can increase tadalafil blood levels.
+- Strong CYP3A4 inhibitors (ritonavir, ketoconazole, erythromycin): Increase tadalafil blood levels.

 How Is Tadalafil Dosage Determined?